Cover photo

-Captain’s Log #7: The Two Station
+Captain's Log #8: The Black Currency

 The feed opens in low-light.
 Only the hum of the Two Station’s core can be heard — deeper, heavier than before.
 The camera flickers, catching Captain M standing in front of a diagnostics panel that keeps trying to reboot but never fully loads.